ECNUSR/PCEVA/readme.md

 # PCEVA
-This is the official PyTorch implemention of the paper *Enhancing Real-Time Super Resolution with Partial Convolution and Efficient Variance Attention* submitted to the 31st ACM International Conference on Multimedia
+This is the official PyTorch implementation of the paper *Enhancing Real-Time Super Resolution with Partial Convolution and Efficient Variance Attention* accepted by the 31st ACM International Conference on Multimedia

 Our PCEVA achieves a better trade-off between performance and actual running time than previous methods.
 ![PCEVA achieves a better trade-off between performance and actual running time](figs/pceva_results.png)